 When a spinning star collapses to form a black hole, its centrifugal forces will flatten it, and the dynamical growth of flattening will produce gravitational radiation (Chap.
 27).
-The newborn hole will also be flattened and will not have the Kerr shape; but rather quickly, within a time $\Delta t \sim 10$'s or 100's of $M \sim 10 \mu s (M/M{\odot})$, the deformed hole will shake off its deformations as gravitational waves and settle down into the Kerr shape.
+The newborn hole will also be flattened and will not have the Kerr shape; but rather quickly, within a time $\Delta t \sim 100 M \sim 1 \text{ms} (M/M{\odot})$ , the deformed hole will shake off its deformations as gravitational waves and settle down into the Kerr shape.
 This is the conclusion of extensive analyses, both analytic and numerical.

 Many black holes are in binary orbits with stellar companions, and pull gas off their companions and swallow it.
 Other black holes accrete gas from interstellar space.
-Any such accretion causes the hole's mass and spin to evolve in accord with the conservation laws (25.93) and (25.94).
-One might have thought that by accreting a large amount of angular momentum, a hole's angular momentum per unit mass a could grow larger than its mass M. If this were to happen, then $r_H = M + \sqrt{M^2 - a^2}$ would cease to be a real radius-a fact that signals the destruction of the hole's horizon: As a grows to exceed M, the inward light-cone tilt gets reduced so that everywhere the outer edge of the cone points toward increasing r, which means that light, particles, and information are no longer trapped.
+Any such accretion causes a hole's mass and spin to evolve in accord with the conservation laws (25.102) and (25.103).
+One might have thought that by accreting a large amount of angular momentum, a hole's angular momentum per unit mass a could grow larger than its mass a.
+If this were to happen, then $a = M + \sqrt{M^2 - a^2}$ would cease to be a real radius-a fact that signals the destruction of the hole's horizon: As a grows to exceed a, the inward light-cone tilt gets reduced so that everywhere the outer edge of the cone points toward increasing a, which means that light, particles, and information are no longer trapped.